• Skip to primary navigation

 • Grease an 8x8 square baking pan or line with parchment and set aside.
 If lining pan, leave some hanging over the edges to easily pull brownies from the pan once cooled.

-• Pour into 8x8 pan and use a spatula to spread evenly to the edges.
+• Pour into prepared 8x8 pan and use a spatula to spread evenly to the edges.
 Batter will be thick.

-• Bake for 20-24 minutes, then test with a toothpick for doneness.
+• Bake for about 20-24 minutes, then test with a toothpick for doneness.
 Insert toothpick into the center of the pan.
 If toothpick comes out with wet batter, the brownies are not done.
 Continue checking every 2 minutes.
-If toothpick comes out with a few crumbs, then the brownies are done.
+If toothpick comes out with a few crumbs, the brownies are done.

 • Place brownies onto a wire rack and allow to cool completely before frosting.

-Chocolate Buttercream Frosting
+Frosting

 Equipment Recommendations